Lady-Synestia/Reel-Cover-Generator/README.md

 ## Installation and Usage:

-- Download the latest release:[], and extract the zip.
+- Download the [latest release](https://github.com/Lady-Synestia/Reel-Cover-Generator/releases), and extract the zip.

 - Add any background photos you want to use to /Uploads.
 (I recommend renaming them to something simple and easy to type out).